Lyn Paul website 'Then' logo. Lyn Paul website banner.

 Tapestry

-• John Lennon and the Plastic Ono Band
+• John Lennon and The Plastic Ono Band

 Imagine